JanBizonGD/Cloud/README.md

 # Cloud
 Repository contains automatic setup of 3 major cloud providers : AWS, GoogleCloud, Azure and deployment of spring petclinic project.
-Scripts were executed on ubuntu container - **not to override aws credentials**.
+Scripts were executed on ubuntu container - **not to override aws credentials** related to GridDynamics.
+I also used cloudguru AWS sandbox.

 ---------------------------------